Legal & Advocacy Successes

 - MEIC v.
 Montana DEQ: industrial gold mining permit rescinded for failure to consider and protect natural resources

 - Fresh Air For The East Site v.
 New York: first decision utilizing NY Green Amendment in context of a landfill.
+While this case did not successfully progress on appeal, the higher courts did not disturb the self-executing finding of the Supreme Court, leaving in place this essential legal finding.

 - Marte, et. al. v.
 City of New York: affirming that the NY Green Amendment is not retroactive.